Congenital nephrotic syndrome

 Early and aggressive treatment is needed to control this disorder.

 Treatment may involve:

-Blood pressure medicines called ACE inhibitors and ARBs to reduce the amount of protein leaking into the urine
+- Blood pressure medicines called angiotensin-converting enzyme (ACE) inhibitors and angiotensin receptor blockers (ARBs) to reduce the amount of protein leaking into the urine

 Fluids may be limited to help control swelling.

 The provider may recommend removing the kidneys to stop protein loss.
 This may be followed by dialysis or a kidney transplant.

 The disorder often leads to infection, malnutrition, and kidney failure.
 It can lead to death by age 5, and many children die within the first year.
 Congenital nephrotic syndrome may be controlled in some cases with early and aggressive treatment, including an early kidney transplant.

 Complications of this condition include:

 Call your provider if your child has symptoms of congenital nephrotic syndrome.